 The Knights Templar Convention brought 2,000 members to Watertown, NY (1911)

-Following the 1910 State Firemen’s Convention, the Knights Templar Convention wasted little time lining up Watertown to host its Statewide convention the following year in 1911.
+Following the 1910 State Firemen’s Convention, the Knights Templar Convention wasted little time lining up Watertown to host its Statewide convention in 1911.
 The Firemen’s convention, accompanied by the circus, drew over 30,000 people from all over the northeast, and the hopes were that the 98th annual conclave of the Grand Commandery, Knights Templar, of the State of New York would top that.

 With large crowds anticipated for June 20th, the police department would staff 40 officers for patrol that day, well above their 16 own patrols.
 The city would tap into other local communities for support, including 12-15 policemen from Syracuse.
 All officers on duty would be uniformed, with a number mounted to help keep crowds in order throughout the day.
 It’s perhaps not a coincidence, but the new New York Central passenger terminal opened in the city mere days before, on June 15th, and reportedly easily handled the traffic.